 While leadership and management have often been contrasted through the axiom of ‘doing the right things’ versus, ‘doing things right’ – in reality, great leaders are well versed in both.
 Great leaders do the right things, in the right way.

-Great leaders discern both the optimal goals to be pursued, as well as the most effective way for how to accomplish them.
-Great leaders uphold both ‘the what’, as well as ‘the how’.
+Great leaders discern both the optimal goals to be pursued, as well as the most effective way to accomplish them.
+Great leaders uphold both ‘the what’ and ‘the how’.

 And the reason they’re able to do this, is because they implicitly and explicitly communicate ‘The Why’.